SoftHu/tos_avg/En/heart_4_2_4.md

 But let's call it 'Bloom'...\nA nice gift for a budding friendship.]
 1768742996890609 -->|Thank you-|1768743033758711[<b>Speaker 👉 Liliana:</b>
 \nOf course.
-Your special flowers were the inspiration.\nThank you for your hospitality, &lbrace;playername&rbrace;.]
+Your special flowers were the inspiration.\nThank you for your hospitality, &lbrace;c.playername&rbrace;.]
 1768742996890609 -->|For us...?|1768743033758711[<b>Speaker 👉 Liliana:</b>
 \nOf course.
-Your special flowers were the inspiration.\nThank you for your hospitality, &lbrace;playername&rbrace;.]
+Your special flowers were the inspiration.\nThank you for your hospitality, &lbrace;c.playername&rbrace;.]
 1768743033758711 -->1769069908705303{ }
 1769069908705303 -->1768743071508472[End]
 1769069908705303 -->1768743071508472[End]